Grimsby Town railway station: History

 Grimsby Town was opened on 29 February 1848, when the Manchester, Sheffield and Lincolnshire Railway opened its line from New Holland to Grimsby.
 It also served as the terminus of the later East Lincolnshire Railway to Boston, until the closure of the ELR line to passengers in October 1970 following the Beeching cuts.

 On 13 November 1907 a fireman was killed in an accident at the station: while oiling his locomotive, five trucks were shunted on to the end of the train.
 The impact sent the train forward and the fireman was trapped in the machinery.
 He could not be rescued without the engine being reversed and backed to its original place, and this action resulted in him being mangled in the machinery and he was killed.

 In a collision on 15 July 1930, 32 people were injured when a train from New Holland crashed into an express train from Sheffield which was stationary in Grimsby Station.

-The station's main roof, covering platforms 1 and 2, was renewed from its original as-built form in 1978.
+The station's main roof, covering Platforms 1 and 2, was renewed from its original as-built form in 1978.

 The station was substantially refurbished by then-franchise owners First TransPennine Express between 2007 and 2008, which involved the internal refurbishment of the ticket office and waiting areas, and the installation of updated departure boards and customer information screens, and a new 'ATOS Anne' public address system.

 In 2011 an overbridge was added to the eastern side of the station between platforms 1 and 2, which was opened by then-Great Grimsby MP Austin Mitchell on 19 July that year.
-The overbridge's integrated lifts permit step-free access to all three platforms.